Factorizations of finite groups: Supersolvable and CLT groups

-\textbf{Remark.} Note that the converse of Lemma \ref{lemma_supersolvable_multifold} does not hold in general.
-Specifically, the symmetric groups $S_4$ and $S_5$ are not supersolvable.
-However, as we shall see below, both of these groups are multifold-factorizable. \\
+\begin{remark} Note that the converse of Lemma \ref{lemma_supersolvable_multifold} does not hold in general.
+For example, the symmetric groups $S_4$ and $S_5$ are not supersolvable.
+However, as we shall see below, both groups are multifold-factorizable. \end{remark}

-We will need the following three lemmas about supersolvability of groups in Section \ref{section-Groups_of_order_at_most_100}.
+We will need the following lemmas on supersolvable groups in Section \ref{section-Groups_of_order_at_most_100}.